variant-database/vdb/Quick_Reference.md

 To count a cluster or pattern in a variable: `count` \<variable name>
 Set operations `+`, `-`, and `*` (intersection) can be applied to clusters or patterns
 The result, if any, of the previous command is available in the variable `last`.
+Results of most list commands can be assigned to a variable.

 ## Filtering commands
 \<cluster>`from`\<country or state>    → cluster